Printer Friendly PDF

 - Unexpected weight loss

-- Screening: Men and women age 50 and older with an average risk for developing colorectal cancer should have at least one of the five screening tests: annual fecal occult blood test (FOBT) or fecal immunochemical test (FIT); flexible sigmoidoscopy every five years; double-contrast barium enema every five years; virtual colonoscopy every five years; or colonoscopy every 10 years.
+- Screening: Men and women age 50 and older with an average risk for developing colorectal cancer should discuss the most appropriate screening test with their physician.
+Screening tests include annual fecal occult blood test (FOBT) or fecal immunochemical test (FIT); stool DNA test every three years; flexible sigmoidoscopy every five years; double-contrast barium enema every five years; virtual colonoscopy every five years; or colonoscopy every 10 years.
 Those with increased risk factors should consult their physician whether to begin screenings earlier than age 50.

 - Lifestyle: Maintaining a regular exercise schedule and healthy diet may decrease the risk of colorectal cancer.
-A healthy diet includes plenty of fruits, vegetables, and whole grains, and limited consumption of high-fat foods, red meat, and alcohol.
+A healthy diet includes plenty of fruits, vegetables, and whole grains, and limited consumption of high-fat foods, red and processed meats, and alcohol.
 Use aspirin and other related drugs in moderation.
-However, recent studies concluded that patients who were diagnosed with localized colon cancer and had been taking aspirin daily had a decreased chance of the cancer spreading.
+Aspirin, ibuprofen, and naproxen are linked to lower risk of colorectal cancer and polyps.
+However, these drugs can have serious side effects.
+You should talk with your physician before taking them specifically to lower your risk.

-There are four main types of treatment for colorectal cancer: surgery, radiation therapy, chemotherapy, and targeted therapies.
+There are five main types of treatment for colorectal cancer: surgery, radiation therapy, proton therapy, chemotherapy, and targeted therapies.
 Specific needs may be addressed by surgeons, gastroenterologists, or medical or radiation oncologists.
 For complex treatments, a team of specialists may be involved.

-Sources: American Cancer Society, Centers for Disease Control and Prevention, National Cancer Institute, and Texas Cancer Registry
+Sources: American Cancer Society, Centers for Disease Control and Prevention, National Cancer Institute, Texas Cancer Registry and U.S. Department of Health and Human Services